Core Authentication

 });

 });The onAuthChange callback receives the member object directly (or null), NOT a wrapper like { member, token }.
-This differs from methods like loginMemberEmailPassword() which return { data: member }.
+This differs from auth methods like loginMemberEmailPassword(), which resolve to { data: { tokens, member, redirect } } — the member is nested at data.member, alongside the auth tokens and redirect.

 3. Session Token Handling